-A: Probation is the suspension of a jail sentence that allows a person convicted of a crime the chance to remain in the community, instead of going to jail.
-Probation requires that you follow certain court-ordered rules and conditions under the supervision of a probation officer.
+A: Probation allows a person convicted of a crime the chance to remain in the community instead of going to jail.
+Probation requires that you comply with certain court-ordered rules and conditions under the supervision of a probation officer.
 Typical conditions may include performing community service, meeting with your probation officer, refraining from using illegal drugs or excessive alcohol, avoiding certain people and places, and appearing in court during requested times.

 A: The amount of time you are on probation depends on the offense and laws of your state.
-Typically, probation lasts anywhere from one to three years, but can last longer and even up to life depending on the type of conviction, such as drug or sex offenses.
+Typically, probation lasts anywhere from one to three years, but can extend longer and even up to life depending on the type of conviction, such as drug or sex offenses.

 A: A person who is placed on probation is usually required to report to a probation officer and follow a variety of conditions during the probation period.
 Specific conditions may include: